rdpoor/mu/README.md

 * Extend src/Makefile to assure that stk library is up to date.

 ## changelog

+* 2014-05-01: Replaced Stream::frameCount() with Stream::getStart(),
+Stream::getEnd() and Stream::getDuration(), all measured in Ticks.
+Created CropStream to limit the extend of a source stream.
+Created unit tests (including getStart() and getStop() tests) for stream
+classes: CropStream, DelayStream, IdentityStream, MixStream, Stream.

 * 2014-04-30: Stream::streamDuration() => Stream::frameCount().
 Created
 MixStream and DelayStream and corresponding unit tests.
 Created a unit